Light up your night at ‘Firefly’A tapas kitchen and bar perfect for any occasion

 Sat-Sun: 10 a.m. – 11 p.m.

-With a diverse community in Las Vegas, it’s hard to find staple restaurants that do the different cultures justice.
+With a diverse community in Las Vegas, it’s hard to find staple restaurants that do the justice of the different cultures.
 Yet having claimed their place since 2003, Firefly continues original to their Spanish inspired cuisine.

 Firefly currently has two locations, one on Paradise Road and the newest on Buffalo Drive.
 My parents invited me to dinner at their newest Firefly location.
 The restaurant is becoming a neighborhood favorite as indicated by the packed parking lot.
 Walking in, all of the different conversations and the blissful smell of freshly made dishes welcomed me.